MihaelaBaksic/wine-preferences/README.md

 paper examines useful insights into wine consumer’s preferences regarding wine taste, country of origin and wine style.
 This allows producers to align their offer with trends in the wine market, create a better profit margin and expand their customer base.
-The data was collected from Twitter and Vivino web page.
+The data was collected from Twitter and Vivino reviews web page.
 After it was preprocessed and a sentiment label was assigned to it.
 Adequate sentiment classification of review text allowed for analyzing which properties of wines are liked and whether sentiment towards wine can be determined using information about its taste.
 The research showed that preferences towards more sweet wines